FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3a-WPILib_PID.md

 # WPILib PIDController

-The first option we have is to use the WPILib `PIDController` class to handle the PID calculations.
-We will start with the below subsystem (an elevator) and add PID functionality to it so that on the press of a button, we can move to a predetermined setpoint.
+To handle PID calculations, the first option we have is to use the WPILib `PIDController` class.
+We will start with a basic elevator subsystem and add PID functionality to it so that on the press of a button, we can move to a predetermined setpoint.

 ```java
 public class Elevator extends SnailSubsystem {